Xamla/egomo_calibration/README.md

 For a high-quality print of one of these patterns contact http://xamla.com/en/.

-### Capturing calibration data via automatic sphere sampling
+### Capturing calibration input data via automatic sphere sampling

 Automatic sphere sampling is performed via the [auto_calibration](https://github.com/Xamla/auto_calibration/) package of Rosvita (in Rosvita under ``/home/xamla/Rosvita.Control/lua/auto_calibration/``).